mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

         minimize ball_location_distance
 end
 ```

+Constraints can be specified in the lesson configure clause.
+These constraints must be compatible with the configuration schema of the
+associated simulator.
+The code panel contains some Inkling code from the breakout program to show an example.

 The constraints in a lesson configure clause are constraints on the fields of
 the configuration schema of the simulator.